Astrap1/Orpits-0x02/README.md

 - Accessing the local file system
 - Running Python snippets using the interpreter installed on the user's device
 - Handling backend operations that should not be done directly in the frontend

-Tauri allows the app to use the operating system's native webview instead of bundling a full browser engine.
-This helps keep the application smaller and faster than many Electron-based desktop apps.

-Rust is used because it is fast, memory-safe, and suitable for low-level desktop operations such as file handling and process execution.

 ## 3. How Commands Flow Through the App
 The command system is one of the most important parts of x2pad.
 It allows users to control the editor by typing commands directly into the document.